sbslee/pypgx/README.rst

 Data download
 =============

-Starting with the 0.12.0 version, the user must download the ``pypgx-data`` repository in their home directory in order for PyPGx to correctly access required files (e.g. reference haplotype panels):
+Starting with the 0.12.0 version, reference haplotype panel files and structural variant classifier files in PyPGx are moved to the  ``pypgx-data`` `repository <https://github.com/sbslee/pypgx-data>`__ (only those files were moved; other files such as ``allele-table.csv`` and ``variant-table.csv`` are intact).
+Therefore, the user must clone the ``pypgx-data`` repository to their home directory in order for PyPGx to correctly access the moved files:

 .. code-block:: text